Embedded CQL with cds.ql

 Fluent API to construct CQN UPSERT query objects in a CQL/SQL-like style.
 In contrast to SQL, though, the clauses can be arrayed in arbitrary order.

-is a function itself, which acts as a shortcut to UPSERT.entries
+itself is a function acting as a shortcut to UPSERT.entries

 const books = [